 "you know, we would like to have someone from the educational co-op come in and evaluate Deklan.
 Some of the behaviors he exhibits is not really normal for a child his age."

+"OK - what do you think it is?"
 I knew he was very intelligent for a 4 year old, a little eccentric maybe, so I didn't think there was a mental problem to worry about.

 "We think he may have Asperger's syndrome.
 It's a form of Autism."